BartMassey/wordlists/README.md

-  The Enhanced North American Benchmark LExicon (ENABLE) word list was constructed as a high-quality alternative to copyrighted official Scrabble dictionaries by Alan Beale and others: it is generally more permissive than EOWL, although it is not a superset.
+  The Enhanced North American Benchmark LExicon (ENABLE) word list was constructed as a high-quality alternative to copyrighted official Scrabble dictionaries by Alan Beale and others.
+It is generally more permissive than EOWL, although it is not a superset.

   This "2K" edition is the latest available edition I am